By Karrie Keyes

 Obstacles that April faced when she was starting out include sexism, ageism, and life-work balance.
 She says that one boss told her that he could not put her on certain sessions because they did not want to work with a woman or someone so much younger than them.
 She says that while it was tough to hear, she appreciated his honesty.

 She found that when she started out, she overextended herself by saying yes to everything.
-She has learned to turn down projects, even if they are super cool, because of the personal sacrifice or because she knew she would not able to deliver the quality of work that was expected.
-She says that while she is capable of working double shifts days in a row, “the quality and speed of my work goes down if my ears and mind don’t get enough rest”.
-While it is always hard to say no, she tries remember that there will always be another opportunity.
-George Massenburg once told her, “It’s not a matter of finding opportunities because you’ll have plenty of those.
+She has learned to turn down projects at times because of personal sacrifice or because she knew she would not able to deliver the quality of work that was expected.
+She says that while she is capable of working double shifts days in a row, “the quality and speed of my work goes down if my ears and mind don’t get enough rest.”
+While it is always hard to say no, she tries to remember that there will always be another opportunity.
+George Massenburg once told her, “It’s not a matter of finding opportunities, because you’ll have plenty of those.
 It’s choosing which ones you want to take.”

 Try to maintain a professional working relationship with everyone you meet, even if you don’t like them.
 You never know who will be your boss someday (or who you might be the boss of).